yashhdubey03/tailwind-traders-powerbi-analytics/README.md

 were used to analyze trends over time, and KPI visuals highlighted key business metrics for quick evaluation.

+## Executive Dashboard, Alerts & Subscriptions

+To support executive-level decision-making, an interactive dashboard was created in Power BI Service.
+The dashboard consolidates key sales and profitability metrics into a single, high-level view designed for quick performance monitoring.

+Key visuals and KPIs from the Sales and Profit reports were pinned to the dashboard, allowing stakeholders to track trends without navigating full report pages.
+A mobile-optimized layout was also configured to ensure insights could be accessed easily on smaller devices.

+To enable proactive monitoring, data-driven alerts were configured on critical revenue indicators.
+Scheduled report subscriptions were also set up to deliver sales and profit summaries automatically on a recurring basis.

+These features ensure that insights are delivered consistently and proactively, reducing the need for manual report checks and supporting timely business decisions.

 > **Note:** This project is based on a retail business scenario and was developed as part of a professional analytics capstone for learning and portfolio purposes.